-The IHBC (Institute of Historic Building Conservation) recognises that this programme may provide part of the compulsory CPD requirements of a Full Member
+The IHBC (Institute of Historic Building Conservation) recognises that this programme counts towards the compulsory CPD requirements of a Full Member

 Tender procedures often require the commissioner of the work to have knowledge of the medium in order to procure the best value.
 We are offering you this knowledge with lecturers designed to equip those wishing to commission work on listed ironwork, whether architects, surveyors or conservation professionals with information they will find essential in the writing of specifications.

 Geoff Wallis and Chris Topp are both experienced practitioners with many decades of joint experience, considerable knowledge of the subject, and are enthusiastic lecturers.
 The course is now in its fifth year and is as popular as ever.